luohaoliu/interview-question-practice/SQL_concept_learning.md

 The following SQL statement selects all customers that are from the same countries as the suppliers:

 SELECT * FROM Customers WHERE Country IN (SELECT Country FROM Suppliers);

+The SQL BETWEEN Operator

+The BETWEEN operator selects values within a given range.
+The values can be numbers, text, or dates.

+The BETWEEN operator is inclusive: begin and end values are included.